Permutations are represented in gp as t_VECSMALLs and can be input

 and the latter allows to reuse B to evaluate Bk at different values.

-The library syntax is GEN bernpol_eval(long n, GEN a = NULL)
+The library syntax is GEN bernpol_eval(long n, GEN a = NULL).

-The variant GEN bernpol(long k, long v)
+The variant GEN bernpol(long k, long v) returns

 the k-the Bernoulli polynomial in variable v.